-Western Europe welcomes foreign workers who have skills that are in demand, as long as they play by the rules.
-Nonresident workers are required to have a work permit.
-While thousands work there illegally and some employers may encourage you to work “black” to save them tax money and paperwork, don’t do it.
+Europe is still an option for foreign workers who have skills that are in demand, as long as they play by strict EU rules.
+Nonresident workers are required to have a work permit for long-term professional jobs.
+While thousands work in Europe illegally and some employers may encourage you to work “black” to save them tax money and paperwork, don’t do it.
 If you are caught, you can be hit with hefty fines or even barred from the country.
 An acquaintance of mine fell afoul of the U.K. immigration authorities because he was honest (or foolish) enough to admit that he was entering the country to work and had no work permit.
 His passport now sports a “black mark,” and he will never be able to enter Britain again without proving that he will be staying only a short while.

 Misinformation abounds, and calling the immigration authorities may leave you more confused than before.
 The best way to get the facts is from a lawyer who specializes in immigration law.